Koito Manufacturing: Railway equipment

-KI Holdings manufacturers hand driers, many of which are produced for TOTO.

-2009–2010 issues with airline seats
+Airline seat controversy

-In February 2010, Koito Industries faced a controversy with the Ministry of Land, Infrastructure and Transport of Japan regarding its airline seats.
-The company was allegedly involved in a seat test falsification, claiming that they omitted part of a test process to test airline seats and used figures from past tests.
-Koito claimed that they did this because of "heavy number of orders coming and tight scheduling."
-The problem affected 150,000 seats among over 1,000 Airbus and Boeing planes owned by 32 airlines in 24 countries, causing delays to some aircraft deliveries such as All Nippon Airways' new Inspiration of Japan seats, particularly the premium economy seats.
+In February 2010, Koito Industries faced backlash from the Ministry of Land, Infrastructure and Transport of Japan regarding its airline seats.
+The company was allegedly involved in a seat test falsification, with claims that they omitted part of a test process and used figures from past tests.
+Koito attributed their actions to "heavy number of orders coming and tight scheduling."
+Over 150,000 seats installed in over 1,000 Airbus and Boeing planes owned by 32 airlines in 24 countries were affected, causing delays to some aircraft deliveries such as All Nippon Airways' new Inspiration of Japan seats, particularly the premium economy seats.

-Airbus, since September 2009, before the scandal, had banned Koito from delivering seats manufactured for Airbus aircraft because of safety violations.

-As of July 2010, Boeing no longer allows airlines to fit Koito seats in new-build aircraft.
+Before the scandal, Airbus had banned Koito from delivering seats manufactured for Airbus aircraft since September 2009 because of safety violations.
+As of July 2010, Boeing no longer allowed airlines to fit Koito seats in new aircraft.